-The results from monitoring the inclinometers have so far shown that no ground movements have taken place in these instruments. previously interpreted from data recorded within the inclinometers have now been attributed to erroneous readings.
+The results from monitoring the inclinometers have so far shown that no ground movements have taken place within the vicinity of these instruments.
+Movements previously interpreted from data recorded within the inclinometers have now been attributed to erroneous readings.
 As the data bank from the inclinometers has increased, more information has been available to analyse and refine the on-going interpretation.
 The inclinometer graphs have, in the majority, plotted an identical path of inclination and indicate a steady state with no ground movements apparent.